JustinLove/obs-mic-check/README.md

 # OBS Mic-Check

-Check that audio state and active video sources are synchronized, e.g., when "BRB" is showing, mic should be off, and vice-versa.
+Check that [OBS Studio](https://obsproject.com/) audio state and active video sources are synchronized, e.g., when "BRB" is showing, mic should be off, and vice-versa.
 Also includes alarms for dropped frames.

 ## Requirements